-AutoStore reported total revenue (including other operating income) of USD 165.6 million (85.5), representing year-on-year growth of 93.6%.
-The continued growth is attributable to increased demand for efficient and automated logistics solutions, largely driven by labor shortages and demand for same-day delivery.
-The majority of total revenue resulted from the sale of AutoStore systems.
-Please see page 4 for further details on the revenue breakdown.
+AutoStore reported total revenue (including other operating income) of USD 147.4 million (84.7), representing year-on-year growth of 74.0%.
+The continued growth is attributable to increased demand for efficient and automated logistics solutions, primarily driven by labor shortages and demand for same-day delivery.
+The majority of total revenue is attributable to sales of AutoStore systems.
+Please see page 4 for a more detailed revenue breakdown.

-Cost of materials increased to USD 71.9 million (26.8) as a result of increased sales volume and continued price pressure on raw materials.
+Cost of materials increased to USD 67.3 million (29.1) as a result of increased sales volume and continued pressure on raw material prices.